openhab/openhab-docs/rules/concepts.md

 openHAB can send a notification to your phone.

 Most users coming from commercial smart home systems will know the concept of "Scenes".
-These "Scenes", which are for example supported in Apple's HomeKit or Philips Hue, allow us users to set the state of multiple devices with a single action.
+These *Scenes*, which are for example supported in Apple's HomeKit or Philips Hue, allow us users to set the state of multiple devices with a single action.
 In openHAB, there is nothing called "Scenes", but you can easily use rules to build the scenes functionality.

 ## Parts of a Rule